33 Best Birding Sites in Uganda, Uganda Birdwatching Spots & Destinations For Birding in Uganda

 Kashoya – Kitomi Forest Reserve

 Kasyoha-Kitomi Forest Reserve is one of the most spectacular forest reserves in Uganda worth visiting for extraordinary Forest species.
-This Forest Reserve is situated at 35 kilometres from Bushenyi Town, South of Lake George and the Kazinga Channel covering a geographical area of over 433 square kilometres.
+This Forest Reserve is situated 35 kilometers from Bushenyi Town, South of Lake George and the Kazinga Channel covering a geographical area of over 433 square kilometers.

 Bugoma Forest Reserve

-Bugoma Central Forest Reserve is situated on top of escarpment east of and overlooking Lake Albert on the edge of the Western Rift valley between 10071 and 10251N, 300481 and 310071E.
-It lies to the west of and midway along the main Kyenjojo – Hoima highway, approximately 10km South West of Hoima and 10 Km east of Lake Albert.
+Bugoma Central Forest Reserve is situated on top of an escarpment east of and overlooking Lake Albert on the edge of the Western Rift valley between 10071 and 10251N, 300481 and 310071E.
+It lies to the west of and midway along the main Kyenjojo – Hoima highway, approximately 10km southwest of Hoima and 10 Km east of Lake Albert.
 The forest lies in Buhaguzi and Bugahya counties in the administrative district of Hoima.
 Most of the forested portion lies in the sub-counties of Kabwoya and Kyangwali.
-To the South is Nkusi River forming the boundary of the reserve and the adjacent Kibale district.
-To the North, Eastern are Bajawe and Wababya central forest reserves whose patches are continuous with Kinyara sugar plantation that reaches Budongo Forest Reserve.
-To the West, is Kanyangwali Refugee Camp that meets the low land of the rift valley.
+To the South is the Nkusi River forming the boundary of the reserve and the adjacent Kibale district.
+To the North, Eastern is Bajawe and Wababya central forest reserves whose patches are continuous with the Kinyara sugar plantation that reaches Budongo Forest Reserve.
+To the West, is Kanyangwali Refugee Camp which meets the low land of the rift valley.
 It occupies about 40, 100 ha and has an altitudinal range of 990-1300m above sea level.

 Kibimba Rice Scheme